Janna Holmstedt

 What You See is not What You Get

-Research project in Fine Arts, by Janna Holmstedt, Ph.D.
-Candidate in Fine Arts at the Academy of Fine Arts, Umeå University and The national research school in the field of arts, Sweden.
+Research project in Fine Arts, Academy of Fine Arts, Umeå University / The National Research School in the Field of Arts, Sweden.
 Ongoing since Nov 2010.

 There is no audience; there are bodies and situations.
 We are embodied experience and all sensory input triggers memories, thoughts, emotions, relations, actions, language.
 This is the instrument we play – the body as situation – out of key, out of tune, by ear, or skillfully as the result of hard training.

-Being literate though, does not mean that we have left the oral world behind, but that the oral-aural perception tends to be considered subordinate and inferior.
+Being literate though, does not mean that we have left the oral world behind, but that the perception connected with it tends to be considered subordinate.
 It is regarded to be messy, unreliable, subjective and immersive.
 There is no outside from where it can be viewed.
-Let me stress though, that literacy and orality should not be understood as individual abilities, but as social phenomena where different modes of perceptions are encouraged or supressed.
-In my view, the division and hierarchy between these different sensibilities and ways of being in the world have created a gap that we constantly try to bridge: between body and mind, subjectivity and objectivity, practical and analytical, fictional and factual, etc. What I thus call an orality-literate understanding represents for me an occillation between these generally divided fields.
-As I see it, art operates in this gap – with the seen, the unseen and the in-betweens.
-Even though I am a visual artist, my conviction is that when it comes to art, what you see is never what you get.
+The division and hierarchy between these different sensibilities, and ways of being in the world, have created a gap that we constantly try to bridge: between body and mind, subjectivity and objectivity, practical and analytical, fictional and factual, et cetera.
+In my view, art operates in this gap – with the seen, the unseen and the in-betweens.
+If engaged, you will find yourself oscillate between different knowledge systems, and you are invited to explore a sensorium that keeps you in a state of constant becoming.

 << Back to projects